arielbendahan/InstagramClone/README.md

 # InstagramClone

 This project is a cloned version of Instagram.
-Here are some of the following features:
+Here are some of the features:

 - Home screen with posts from people you follow and stories at the top
 - Discover page with posts